Anujjj12/krux-Chat/README.md

 - "Thank you for providing the details.
 Please allow me a moment to review your case."
 - "Is there anything else I can help you with today?"

-> Note: The above values are mock/test data bundled with the project for development and demo purposes.
-Do not use them for production.